2600hz/kazoo5/doc/engineering/documentation.md

 ### Reference Template Markdown File

 A Reference Template for all Crossbar API can be generate by parsing the Erlang source file of the APIs.
-This is done by {% BRAND_NAME %} AST [`cb_api_endpoint`](https://github.com/2600hz/kazoo/blob/master/core/kazoo_ast/src/cb_api_endpoints.erl) module and is run every time in CI to make sure the template is updated and alerts developers there has been a change that need to be documented.
+This is done by `kazoo_ast` app `cb_api_endpoint` module and is run every time in CI to make sure the template is updated and alerts developers there has been a change that need to be documented.

 `cb_api_endpoint` is uses Erlang functionality to generate an Erlang [Abstract Syntax Tree (AST)](http://erlang.org/doc/apps/erts/absform.html) of the source code.
 It looks for `resource_exists` of each API endpoint to extract what HTTP methods are implemented by the endpoint, and generates a basic reference markdown file for the endpoint with some boilerplate cURL command usage.
 Also if the endpoint is using JSON schema, it prints it as table in the reference template.